gghosted/gghosted/README.md

 ### Hi there 👋
+My name is Christopher Axe, I'm the Lead Application Engineer at Property49.
+I also freelance now and then.

+I've experience on both frontend and backend development spending most of my time in fullstack.
+I've experience with everything from tools like WordPress & Shopify to frameworks like Raiils & Meteor.
+I work primarily in PHP and JS (NodeJS).

 <!--
 **gghosted/gghosted** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.